-Dr. and Mrs. Arlo and Helen Newell created the Newell Lectureship in 1981.
+Dr. Arlo and Mrs. Helen Newell created the Newell Lectureship in 1981.
 The purpose of the lectureship is to bring a significant specialist in the field of biblical studies to Anderson University on an annual basis.
 This annual lectureship is coordinated by the Bible faculty of the seminary.
-For a complete list of all lecturers and topics since 1982, visit anderson.edu/uploads/sot/order-form.pdf.